minio/docs/source/lifecycle-management/lifecycle-management-overview.rst

 Use the :mc-cmd:`mc admin tier` command to create a remote target for tiering data to a supported Cloud Service Provider object storage.
-You can then use the :mc-cmd-option:`mc ilm add transition-days` command to transition objects to the remote tier after a specified number of calendar days.
+You can then use the :mc-cmd:`mc ilm add --transition-days` command to transition objects to the remote tier after a specified number of calendar days.

 Exclusive Access to Remote Data